professional-pigeon/redux-minesweeper/README.md

 2. Turn the board into cells? or like you know make the board look nicer
-4. add the second reset function to the reset button so it resets the display state.
 5. set the board size and mine number at begginning of game.